sungchun12/iot-python-webapp/README.md

 ![create gcp project](/documentation/create-gcp-project.gif)

-4. Manually connect the github app to cloud build through the github/GCP interfaces or [Follow these instructions](https://cloud.google.com/solutions/managing-infrastructure-as-code#directly_connecting_cloud_build_to_your_github_repository)-note the link is for a different tutorial
+4. Manually connect the github app to cloud build through the github/GCP interfaces or [follow these instructions](https://cloud.google.com/solutions/managing-infrastructure-as-code#directly_connecting_cloud_build_to_your_github_repository)-note the link is for a different tutorial

+_Note: you may likely be prompted to manually enable the Cloud Build api_

 ![create gcp project](/documentation/connect-cloudbuild-to-github.gif)